-nk to further information, within this document or elsewhere.
-1 November 2023 to 5 January 2024
+Policy consultation period link to further information, within this document or elsewhere.
+9 November 2024 to 10 January 2025

-February 2024
+Policy determined February 2025

-15 March 2024
+• 15 March 2025

+Policy published on school website by

-Paul Sutton, Deputy Headteacher
+Policy contact Amendments after determination Paul Sutton, Deputy Headteacher

-The College sixth form will close at the end of the 2025-26 academic year and there will be no Year 12 intake in September 2025.
-This will make provision for the 2024 intake into Year 12 to complete their further education at Clyst Vale.
-Further applications for admission will not be processed.
-October 2024
+Amendments after determination

-878-4009
+DfE school number 878-4009

-11 to 18 secondary school 1
+Age range 11-16 secondary school

-No
+Early Years provision Not applicable

-Academy
+Type of school Academy

-Clyst Vale Academy Trust
+Admission authority Clyst Vale Academy Trust

-Year 7 and Year 12

-180 in Year 7
+Normal round intake Year 7

+PAN for 2026-27 180

+Priority for children to another setting No

-Broadclyst Primary School Clyst St Mary Primary School Cranbrook Education Campus Lady Seaward's C of E Primary School Monkerton Community Primary school Rockbeare C of E Primary School Silverton C of E Primary School St Martin's C of E Primary School Stoke Canon C of E Primary School Westclyst Community Primary School Whimple Primary School
+Priority for children from another setting Broadclyst Primary School Clyst St Mary Primary School Cranbrook Education Campus Lady Seaward's C of E Primary School Monkerton Community Primary Academy Rockbeare C of E Primary School Silverton C of E Primary School St Martin's C of E Primary School Stoke Canon C of E Primary School Westclyst Community Primary School Whimple Primary School

-No
+Designated religious character No

-No
+Priority according to faith No

-Yes - see below
+Admissions catchment area Yes - see below

-Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area
+Entitlement to local authority (LA) transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area

-Yes
+School uniform Yes

-devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office, If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

-Yes - only to be used for exceptional need priority.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

-1 September to 31 October 2024.
-Late applications accepted 3
+When to apply, normal round September 2025 to 31 October 2025. late applications accepted

-3 March 2025

-from 31 March 2025 or from 20 school days after the refusal 4
+Decision 2 March 2026

-from 31 March 2025 or from 20 school days after the refusal 4 22 April 2025.
+When to submit an appeal from 31 March 2026 or from 20 school days after the refusal

+Deadline to submit appeal 20 April 2026.
 Later appeals accepted.

+· · · · · · · · · · · · · · · · · · ·

+Deadline to hear appeal 23 June 2026